ethancjackson/CS2212B-2017/docs/STAGE1.md

 Again, at this Stage of your project you do not need to model classes for your UI.
 You should, however, model classes that will *respond* to your UI, as well as the classes that will perform computations, call APIs, and interact with your database.

 To generate your diagrams, you can find an abundance of software online to help such as [UML Designer for Eclipse](https://marketplace.eclipse.org/content/uml-designer).
 You can use any software you like as long as the diagram is clean and easy to follow.
 [Here is an example](/CS2212B-2017/resources/UML.png) of an acceptable-looking diagram from 2 years ago.

+## User Stories and Tasks

+Your team must then create all user stories that you think will be needed for the project including additional components (including proposed components).

+Each